abrahamchanUBC/assignment4/README.md

 ## Code Quality

 (3 points) You should ensure that your JavaScript code follows the best practices around variable/function naming, variable placement, modularization (dividing long code blocks into smaller functions) and comments (your comments should explain why a design choice was taken, instead of how your code works).
 You still need to consider creating DOM elements programmatically (from Assignment 2 onwards) rather than hardcoding them in your HTML if you did not well in your previous assignments.
-More specifically, HTML dom elements hardcoded as strings in JavaScript will be deducted.
-Software designs that lead to "copy and paste programming" will be discouraged.
+Additionally, HTML DOM elements should not be  hardcoded as strings in JavaScript either.
 Your code will be assessed for code quality during marking.

 ## Submission instructions: